“OH MY GOD Stefan are we really going to see BEYONCE and BRITNEY and MADONNA and LADY GAGA and RIHANNA..and and THE Queen?”

 We love the late Amy Winehouse.
-Not only was she so incredibly talented, most of us will identify with her for being different, bold, ground breaking and most importantly, for being herself no matter what others say.
-She is also a powerful role model for bisexuals.
+Not only was she so incredibly talented, but most of us will also identify with her for being different, bold, groundbreaking and most importantly, for being herself no matter what others say.
+She is also a powerful role model for the bisexual community.

 Yes Ms Winehouse, you'll be eternally celebrated by us as we rush to snap our faces with your waxwork model.

 Adele has long been an advocate for LGBTQ rights.
 Our favourite moment was when she helped a gay Swedish couple get engaged on stage and then blurted out:

 “Should I be your surrogate if you have children?
 I'd love to have a baby with someone Swedish.”

 After the birth of her son Angelo in 2012, Adele famously said she would support and love him regardless of his sexuality.
 Then in 2011, she beautifully boasted about how her fans would tell her that her music helped them to come out of the closet.
 Go say “Hello!” to Adele in Madame Tussauds.